Brain tumour symptoms and diagnosis

 Just been told?

-Right now you will be in a state of shock – your world has been completely upended.
+Right now you will be in a state of shock – your world has been completely turned upside down.
 But there will come a point at which you will feel that you are in control of a situation over which you feel that you have no control – at the moment.
 It does get better.
-Believe me.

 What to do when you hear the diagnosis

 What you want to know is that you have explored every avenue and have done everything that you can be doing to help.
-We can offer the following suggestions, but please remember we are not doctors – just people who have been through a similar experience with our daughter.
+We can offer the following suggestions, but please remember we are not doctors.
 Much depends on where you are based and the mindset of the people with whom you are working.
-And of course, you may well be doing much of this already, so apologies if it sounds patronising.

 Our suggestions

 - Obtain at least two sets of extra scans from the hospital.
-They will come on CD.
 Some hospitals do charge a small amount for these (around £30), but most don’t.
 Keep one for yourself and take these along to consultations, for the same reason outlined above.
 Use the other to send for second, third opinions.
 Don’t be put off by a reluctance to let you have them.
 Insist, quietly and firmly.

 - Technology changes so it doesn’t really matter where the MRIs (brain scans) are done.
 What is critical is to make sure that there is a dedicated neuroradiologist who reads your scans so that they know the state of play intimately.
 It won’t always be possible but if it is, insist on this too.